Qinnguata Kuussua: Tributaries

-Its main tributary is the Akuliarusiarsuup Kuua river − another, more northerly outflow from Russell Glacier.
+Its tributaries are the smaller Akuliarusiarsuup Kuua river − another, more northerly outflow from Russell Glacier - and the larger meltwater river sourced from Leverett Glacier.
 During the operating years of the American Bluie West Eight base at Kangerlussuaq, the lower part of the river flow past the confluence was referred to as Watson River.
 The confluence at 67°01′10″N 50°39′20″W forms a small sandur basin with large fields of glacial silt quicksand.

 Estuary

 The estuary of the river is very narrow, forcing its way through a rock barrier at high speed, discharging silt, which subsequently forms quicksand islet patches at the end of the Kangerlussuaq Fjord.

 Floods

 The combined drainage basin of the Qinnguata Kuussua and Akuliarusiarsuup Kuua rivers, including the basin under the ice sheet, is 6280 km2.
 The river is prone to flooding in the summer, sometimes significantly.
 On 31 August 2007 one of the temporary meltwater outflow lakes near Russell Glacier broke the ice barrier, emptying into the upper basin of the river, with the latter flooding the valley.